helmiau/helmiau.github.io/_posts/2021-09-03-helmiwrt-os.md

 Password	: password
 ```

-#### Note :
+#### Known bugs
-- Raspberry Pi will reboot automatically when first boot up after firmware installation.
 - If you get blank when open TTYD (Terminal LuCi App), change [https://192.168.1.1/.../terminal](https://192.168.1.1/cgi-bin/luci/admin/system/terminal) to [http://192.168.1.1/.../terminal](http://192.168.1.1/cgi-bin/luci/admin/system/terminal)

-- **ONLY ACCEPT DONATIONS BY CONTACTING ME FOR CONFIRMATION www.helmiau.com/about**
+#### Notes
+- No ETA !. example: When you fix bug blablabla? or any other else.
+- No noob question !. example: what things i need to install OpenWrt to a device?.
 - **I REFUSE FEATURE REQUEST OR BUG FIX WITHOUT SUGGESTION, CODES OR ANYTHING.**
+- **Bug Report only available under GitHub Issue !** Not a Private Message or other social media comment coloumn !.
+- Private Message only available for **DONATION PURPOSE** by contacting me [here](https://www.helmiau.com/about/) with a question **Can i make some donation for you?**.
 - If you want to discuss about this firmware, please create a GitHub account.
-Then open this [OpenWrt-Rpi Discussion Page](https://github.com/helmiau/HelmiWrt-OS/discussions).
-Note : English, Indonesian and Arabic languages are allowed.
+Then open this [HelmiWrt-OS Discussion Page](https://github.com/helmiau/HelmiWrt-OS/discussions).

+> Note : English, Indonesian and Arabic languages are allowed.

 #### Credits
 - [OpenWrt Official](https://github.com/openwrt/openwrt) for main OpenWrt source.